Hawaii Pacific University: Aloha Tower Marketplace and downtown Honolulu campus

-HPU's Aloha Tower Marketplace serves as an anchor for HPU in the downtown area.
-Aloha Tower Marketplace is a mixed-use facility that includes student housing, HPU's Welcome Center, Learning Commons, Lounge, Student Café, ESports Arena, and a variety of restaurants, businesses, classrooms, and meeting rooms for university and community use.
+HPU's Aloha Tower Marketplace is a mixed-use facility that includes student housing, HPU's Welcome Center, Learning Commons, Lounge, Student Café, ESports Arena, and various restaurants, businesses, classrooms, and meeting rooms for university and community use.
+The campus was originally a festival marketplace developed by James W. Rouse in collaboration with an unnamed developer and opened in 1994; it struggled, and HPU took it over in the 2010s to revitalize it.

-HPU's athletic department is centrally located in Honolulu's business district, and it is a few blocks' walk to the state capitol.
-HPU's College of Business, which is headquartered in Pioneer Plaza, includes computer based classrooms along with meeting spaces.
+HPU's athletic department is centrally located in Honolulu's business district.
+HPU's College of Business is headquartered in Pioneer Plaza and includes computer-based classrooms along with meeting spaces.
 In 2016, HPU opened its downtown INBRE (IDeA Networks of Biomedical Research Excellence) research labs, providing students with biomedical instrumentation and laboratory facilities.